gvwilson/thirdbit/_posts/2022/2022-07-09-poynting-collector.md

 > The rule of thumb is 2<sup>18</sup> quanta per KW/ms if you are using lead,
 > but check your supplier for more modern alternatives.
-> We haven't recommended lead on oscillation thrusters for a decade
+> We haven't recommended lead on overthrusters for a decade
 > due to exactly the problem you're trying to solve.

 However, someone else said: